833-483-7477

 Cases of scurvy are rare today, but they can still happen.
 For example, the National Center for Biotechnology Information performed a study in 2018 where two older gentlemen were diagnosed and treated for scurvy.

 In addition to having swollen or bleeding gums, people can also experience loss of teeth and the opening of wounds that had previously healed.
-To help remedy such issues, you can eat more fruits and vegetables that are high in vitamin C. Some examples include oranges, peppers, strawberries, broccoli, potatoes and kiwi.
+To help remedy such issues, you can eat more fruits and vegetables that are high in vitamin C. Some examples include oranges, peppers, strawberries, broccoli, potatoes, and kiwi.

 7. Mouth Ulcers